ctrlplusb/react-async-bootstrapper/README.md

   // 👇
   asyncBootstrap() {
     if (globalStateManager.products[this.props.productId]) {
-      // Already have data, just return true to allow nested
+      // Already have data
-      // asyncBootstrap instances to be located/resolved
-      return true
+      return
     }

     // Fetch our product and load up our state return fetch(`/api/products/${this.props.productId}`)
       .then((response) => {